 - Open an account with your approved provider(s).
 Vendor account opening can be completed online or through paper enrollment documents per vendor guidelines.

-- Log onto UT Retirement Manager and click on “I’m a New User” to register.
+- Log onto UT Retirement Manager (UTRM) and click “I’m a New User”.
 You can then set your UTSaver DCP retirement payroll contribution amounts.
-Contributions can be increased, decreased, or stopped as aften as once per month.
-To discontinue your contributions, log onto UT Retirement Manager and select "Stop Contributions.”
+Contributions can be increased, decreased, or stopped as often as once per month.
+To discontinue your contributions, log onto UTRM and select "Stop Contributions.”

-- To transfer existing money, please complete a Transfer Verification Form.
-This form must be signed by your HR benefits office as well as the receiving provider before the transfer can be processed.
+- To transfer existing funds between approved providers, please complete a Transfer Verification Form.
+This form must be signed by the receiving provider before submitting it to the HR benefits office.
+In addition, you must have a signature from the receiving provider as well as the HR benefits office before the funds transfer can be processed.

 - General Contribution Limit: IRS tax year limit that includes DCP contributions.

-- Age 50+ Catch Up: If you are age 50 or older, you can contribute an additional $6,000 per year in addition to the general contribution limit.
+- Age 50+ Catch Up: If you are age 50 or older, you can contribute an additional amount per year to the general contribution limit.
 You must be 50 years old or older during the calendar year of your participation.

-- Three Years Prior to Retirement Catch-Up: You must be within three years of the taxable year in which you attain normal retirement age in order to contribute up to an additional $18,000 per year.
-Eligibility for this special catch-up provision is dependent upon your unused elective deferrals for the prior years you were eligible to participate in a 457(b) plan.
-Contact your Benefits Specialist for this calculation.
+- Three Years Prior to Retirement Catch-Up: You must be within three years of the taxable year in which you attain normal retirement age in order to qualify.
+Eligibility for this provision is dependent upon your unused elective deferrals for the prior years you were eligible to participate in a 457(b) plan.
+Contact the HR benefits office for this calculation.
 This catch-up may not be used during the calendar year in which you retire and may not be used simultaneously with the Age 50+ Catch-Up.

 UTSaver DCP contributions do not affect the total amount you are able to defer under the UTSaver Tax Sheltered Annuity (TSA) 403(b).